fermyon/developer/content/spin/v2/variables.md

 allowed_outbound_hosts = [ "\{{ api_uri }}" ]
 ```

-When a component variable references an application variable, its value will dynamically update as the application variable changes.
-For example, if the `api_token` variable is provided using the [Spin Vault provider](./dynamic-configuration.md#vault-application-variable-provider), it can be updated by changing the value in HashiCorp Vault.
-The next time the component gets the value of `token`, the latest value of `api_token` will be returned by the provider.
-See the [next section](#using-variables-from-applications) to learn how to use Spin's configuration SDKs to get configuration variables within applications.

-An application manifest with a `api_token` variable and a component that uses it would look similar to the following:
+All in all, an application manifest with `api_token` and `api_uri` variables and a component that uses them would look similar to the following:

 <!-- @nocpy -->